cljsinfo/cljs.info/md/faq.md

-## Why should I use ClojureScript over JavaScript?
+### %why-clojurescript% Why should I use ClojureScript over JavaScript?

 Like any decision that depends on multiple factors, the answer to this question will vary based on person and project.
 Below are some common reasons why you